Elizabeth K. Worley

 Elizabeth Tucker Kinney Worley (January 5, 1904 – May 5, 2004), was an American zoologist and microbiologist.

 Early life and education

 Kinney was born in South Hadley, Massachusetts, the daughter of Asa S. Kinney and Jean B. Tucker Kinney.
 Her father was a professor of botany and plant science at Mount Holyoke College.
 To mark her birth, her father planted a copper beech tree near Williston Library on the campus of Mount Holyoke; that tree "has become a fixture on campus: enchanting members of the campus community and visitors alike through the seasons".

-Kinney graduated from Mount Holyoke College in 1924, and was active in Mount Holyoke alumnae acitivities.
+Kinney graduated from Mount Holyoke College in 1924, and was active in Mount Holyoke alumnae activities.
 She pursued further studies at Washington University, where she earned a master's degree in 1926; she was elected to membership in Sigma Xi while there.
 She completed a doctorate at Columbia University in 1940, with a dissertation titled "A Study of the Sperm-Forming Components in Three Species of Decapoda" (1939).